Use to find companies where this pattern is active.

 Emergence

 Revenue has grown on a 6-year compound basis while two profitability line items have moved in the opposite direction.
 Gross profit has decreased year-over-year over the trailing four years and net income has decreased year-over-year over the trailing four years.
-The composition note: top-line compound growth alongside falling gross profit and net income — revenue is rising while the profit lines that should follow it are falling.
+The composition note: top-line compound growth alongside falling gross profit and net income — revenue has risen over the trailing six years while the profit lines that should follow it have fallen over the trailing four years.
+A positive six-year compound rate is an endpoint measurement: it describes the distance from the first year to the last, not what the most recent years did.

 Limits